DEq - A Card Quality Metric#

 Introduction#

 DEq is a card quality metric for making decisions early in booster drafts.
-Unlike other available metrics, which are either brute win rate statistics or models of player behavior, DEq directly models the average win equity added by selecting the given card, and the formula is derived from that premise mathematically using simplifying assumptions that allow us to calculate the metric from the daily data available on 17Lands.
-In this series of articles, I will first give a qualitative description of the method and the reasoning behind it, then give some card quality philosophy and some reasons why you might want to consider using DEq to judge card quality.
-Next, I’ll go through my process for drafting guided by the metric and other data available on 17Lands, and finally I will give a full technical derivation of the metric for those interested in the math.
+DEq directly models the average win equity added by selecting the given card, and the formula is derived using simplifying assumptions that allow us to calculate the metric from the daily data available on 17Lands.
+In this series of articles, I will first give a qualitative description of the method and the reasoning behind it.
+Next, I’ll go through my process for drafting guided by the metric and other data available on 17Lands.
+Finally, you can check out the mathematical derivation of the formulas, if you’re so inclined.
+I appreciate that some of you will find the mechanistic approach to card valuation distasteful, or will disagree with the approach.
+I hope and truly believe that you get some value out of it regardless.

 Why DEq#

-Since developing DEq I have a 65% win rate in Premier Draft over about 1200 games and a number of top 250ish season finishes using the metric playing non-grinder amounts of Magic.
+Since developing DEq I have a 65% win rate in Premier Draft over about 1200 games and a solid number of top 250ish season finishes.
 I’m not good enough at Magic to do that without a significant leg up, which DEq has provided.
-Additionally, I’ve developed a unique analysis to judge the effectiveness of card quality metrics at making first picks, and set in, set out, DEq outperforms the other available metrics.
+Additionally, I’ve developed a unique analysis to judge the effectiveness of card quality metrics at making first picks by analyzing the results of over 2.5 million drafts, and set in, set out, DEq outperforms the other available metrics.
 The final reason to use DEq to judge card quality is that it was built from the ground up for exactly the purpose of picking the best cards, unlike any other metric.
 Read on to find out how.

 The Formula#

-• Marginal Win Rate: Or MWR, this is effectively the GP WR excess to the mean of the entire data set.
-There is a small Bayesian adjustment towards the expected GP WR given the ATA of the card, which helps smooth out ratings for mythics with small sample sizes.
+Marginal Win Rate, or MWR: this is effectively the difference between GP WR of the card and the mean of the entire data set, with a small adjustment to smooth things out for small sample sizes.

 Why GP WR#